Edit Dockerfile for Your Environment

 You can customize the Dockerfile to perform any additional tasks after or before installation.

-The following sample Dockerfile has been customized to specify credentials for dummy user John Smith while installing Cache Server edition for NCache Enterprise Linux.
+The following sample Dockerfile has been customized to specify credentials for dummy user John Smith while installing Cache Server edition for NCache Open Source Linux.
 It then executes a custom script to activate licensing for NCache using the activate.sh script, once installation has been completed.

 # Setting base image for NCache.
-FROM microsoft/dotnet:2.1-runtime # Setting the enviornment variable so the NCache install script knows that it's running inside a container.
+FROM microsoft/dotnet:2.2-runtime # Setting the enviornment variable so the NCache install script knows that it's running inside a container.
 ENV container ncachedocker # Setting work directory to copy setups and resources for configuring NCache.
 WORKDIR /app # Make sure that the 2 folders ("resources" and "setup") exist in the same directory as the Dockerfile. # Make sure that "ipbinding.sh" script resides in the "resources" folder. # Make sure that "startup.sh" script resides in the "resources" folder. # Make sure that "installncache.sh" script resides in the "setup" folder. # Make sure that NCache Linux setup (.tar.gz) resides in the "setup" folder.
 It can be downloaded from http://www.alachisoft.com/download-ncache.html. # Copying resources and setups into the work directory of the container.
 COPY resources .
 COPY setup . # Exposing ports used by NCache for communication. # Exposing the port at which Ncache service will listen for the incoming client connection requests.
-EXPOSE 9800 # Exposing the port at which Ncache service will listen for the incoming management connection requests (NCache Manager, Monitor and Tools).
+EXPOSE 9800 # Exposing the port at which Ncache service will listen for the incoming management connection requests (NCache Web Manager, Monitor and Tools).
 EXPOSE 8250 # Make sure your machine has access to internet for installation of packages. # Installing package procps (Prerequisite of NCache services).
 RUN apt-get update &&\ apt-get install procps -y # Installing NCache Linux setup (.tar.gz). # The parameter "--evalkey" is the install key and is sent to user through e-mail once they download NCache setup.
 In case if user does not get a key, contact us at http://www.alachisoft.com/company/contact-us.html. # The parameter "--firstname" represents the first name of the user. # The parameter "--lastname" represents the last name of the user. # The parameter "--email" represents the e-mail address of the user. # The parameter "--installpath" represents the path where ncache will be installed.
-If not provided then /opt/ncache will be used. # The parameter "--force" Force create destination directory if provided directory does not exist. # The parameter "--password" represents the password for user ncache. # The parameter "--installmode" represents the NCache installation mode and has the following values: # Enterprise Server Install mode = "0" # Enterprise Remote Client Install mode = "3" RUN chmod +x installncache.sh &&\ ./installncache.sh --installmode "0" --firstname "John" --lastname "Smith" --email "firstname.lastname@example.org" --installpath "/opt" --force --password "xxxxxxxx" # Currently, the IP during NCache installation is stored in the configuration files and it can not be made static at that point. # However, the IP can be made static once the container is started. # The startup script calls ipbinding.sh which replaces the IP with the actual IP assigned to the container on the first time the container is started. # Furthermore the startup.sh script starts ncached daemon service. # Making startup.sh executable.
+If not provided then /opt/ncache will be used. # The parameter "--force" Force create destination directory if provided directory does not exist. # The parameter "--password" represents the password for user ncache.
+RUN chmod +x installncache.sh &&\ ./installncache.sh --firstname "John" --lastname "Smith" --email "firstname.lastname@example.org" --installpath "/opt" --force --password "xxxxxxxx" # Currently, the IP during NCache installation is stored in the configuration files and it can not be made static at that point. # However, the IP can be made static once the container is started. # The startup script calls ipbinding.sh which replaces the IP with the actual IP assigned to the container on the first time the container is started. # Furthermore the startup.sh script starts ncached daemon service. # Making startup.sh executable.
 RUN chmod +x /app/startup.sh # Run activate.sh in /opt/ncache/bin/activate to activate licensing online using the license key obtained from email@example.com.
 You can also manually activate the licensing by specifying the "/m" switch. # Pre-requisites for this are Internet connectivity and DNS Resolution.
 RUN /opt/ncache/bin/activation/activate -k XXXXXXXX-XXXXXX-XXXXXXXX -f john -l smith -e firstname.lastname@example.org # Entry point for the container, once all the required configurations have been made.
 ENTRYPOINT /app/startup.sh && bash

 Create Images using Customized Dockerfile